 I got off the train today and walked home through the town centre and out into the suburbs.
 First I walked past a Nepalese Gurkha veteran in his electric wheelchair, followed at an appropriate distance by his wife.
 Passing through the taxi rank, I scanned the long line of taxi drivers – dozens of east Asian and west African drivers.
 Onto the main road out of town I waited in vain to hear any English as I counted six Polish Delis, a Jamaican food-store, a Turkish grocers, seven Halal meat outlets and a Portuguese café.

-That description could be true for most of us as we walk through our local towns and cities, increasingly even our villages.
-One of the most attractive things about living in a UK town is the hugely multicultural community we are part of.
+That description could be true for most of us as we walk through our local towns and cities, and increasingly even our villages.
+One of the most attractive things about living in a UK town is the hugely multicultural community that we are part of.

 At one Bridges session a mother brought her son to register direct from the airport!
 He looked a bit surprised, as were we, but was so glad to have met friends on his very first day in the UK.

 Church-based English conversation classes have huge potential to change lives.
 Students are supported in their process of integration into the culture and customs of UK life; helped as they prepare for work and are also given the simple joy of speaking English together with friends.

 Relationships of trust develop automatically in the classroom.
 Bridges teachers and helpers enjoy the privilege of developing some wonderful relationships with students and their families.
 The gospel is shared in both advertised events which may take place off the back of classes, and also informally over tea/coffee in homes.
 Unlike secular Brits, people from most other countries are only too happy to talk about faith and think that it is completely normal.
 What a wonderful opportunity to tell them the good news of Jesus Christ.

 Agnieszka Tennant, Associate Editor of Christianity Today, says: